Frequently Asked Questions

-Successful results on a National Registry or Certification Examination is mandatory to receive State licensure in Ohio.
-Tri-C Nuclear Medicine program graduates are eligible for either the American Registry of Radiologic Technologist (ARRT) or the Nuclear Medicine Technology Certification Board (NMTCB).
+Successful results on a National Registry or Certification Examination are mandatory to receive State licensure in Ohio.
+Tri-C Nuclear Medicine program graduates are eligible for either the Nuclear Medicine Technology Certification Board (NMTCB) or the American Registry of Radiologic Technologists (ARRT).
 You may upon graduation take either or both of these national registry exams, (the State of Ohio requires only one).
 These computerized examinations are offered throughout the year at various testing centers in the area.

 Note that the examination boards also have ethics and minimum background qualifications that must be met.
 Although you will be well prepared upon graduation please understand that: Successful completion of the Tri-C program does not guarantee that you will be permitted to take either of the examinations, does not guarantee your success on any exam, and does not guarantee employment availability after graduation.

-A student is eligible to apply for the National Registry examination when all Nuclear Medicine program and College graduation requirements have been successfully completed.
-Students are required to submit their own application and pay the application fee for the examination.
+A student is eligible to apply for the National Registry examination when all the Nuclear Medicine program and College graduation requirements have been successfully completed.
+Students are required to submit their own applications and pay the application fee for the examination.

 Tuition & Fees

 - Tuition (Cost/credit hour Cuyahoga County resident) $119.54

 - (73 Credit Hours for Associate of Applied Science Degree in Nuclear Medicine) $8,726.42

 - CPR Instruction Fee $40.00

 - Liability (Malpractice) Insurance $12.50